 One of the first questions that comes up when a new hire is considered is “Will he or she be a good fit?”
 Sure, consideration may be given to team chemistry.
 The real question is whether or not the new hire can uphold the cultural standards of the organisation.

 You’ve got to insulate your culture against outside influence.
 Do this by reinforcing your brand in all you do.
 Reference it in your decisions.
 Allow it to drive your interactions.
 Pack it in tight to cover any cracks.
 Put something between you and the outside.

 Insulate your culture with good people and great training.

 insular (adjective) ignorant of or lacking interest in cultures, ideas, or peoples outside one’s own experience

-I know a great business operator who ferociously protects the culture of his organization.
+I know a great business operator who ferociously protects the culture of his organisation.
 I don’t blame him.
 It’s a great business!
-His culture—and yours—needs a guardian.
+His culture — and yours — needs a guardian.

 Some business owners and leaders, though, completely isolate themselves.
-They don’t see value in participating in community organizations like Rotary or the Chamber of Commerce.
-Fueled by ego that has been buoyed by success, they eschew professional organizations.
+They don’t see value in participating in community organisations like Rotary or the Chamber of Commerce.
+Fuelled by ego that has been buoyed by success, they eschew professional organisations.